 Penn High School’s Early College Academy started in the 2014-2015 school year and is designed to offer students a unique opportunity to begin working toward college requirements while simultaneously fulfilling courses for graduation at Penn High School.
-Penn High School is partnered with Ivy Tech Community College to offer a selection of courses, including dual credit courses, that can potentially earn a student college credits up to an Associate Degree by the time the student graduates.
-The yearly sequence of courses for the Early College Academy student is specific and required.
-Students may select elective courses when available.
+Penn High School is partnered with Ivy Tech Community College to offer a wide variety of dual credit courses both in the high school taught by credentialed high school teachers as well as on Ivy Tech's campuses taught by their faculty.
+This allows for students to potentially earn both an Associate's Degree in General Studies from Ivy Tech and a Penn High School Academic Honors diploma by the time they graduate high school.

 For many Early College students, they will be the first members of their family to attend college.
 Getting a lot of their college credits—and tuition costs—and the opportunity to earn an Associates Degree in high school is a huge benefit to them.
 Click here to watch a video of what this opportunity meant to one Class of 2019 ECA graduate.